Should Europe be scared of Italy's populists?

 Frustrated though they are with Brussels, there is no appetite amongst Italians for an Italexit - where they would walk out the EU for good.

-But having such a eurosceptic (and also Moscow-sympathising) government in the heart of Europe - Italy is one of the EU's founding members, don't forget - would be a huge blow to the project of 'ever-closer union' championed by French President Emmanuel Macron, for example.
+But having such a Eurosceptic (and also Moscow-sympathising) government in the heart of Europe - Italy is one of the EU's founding members, don't forget - would be a huge blow to the project of "ever-closer union" championed by French President Emmanuel Macron, for example.

 Concerned about the damage a Five Star-League government could inflict on Italy and the EU, Italy's president is currently stalling before giving it the green light.